-Development planning and management leading to inadequate fundraising The financial viability of the College is partly dependent on maintaining the good will of its alumni.
-Donations and legacies received are a crucial part of College's income.
+Donations and legacies are a crucial part of College's income and the financial viability of the College partly depends on philanthropy.
 Less successful fundraising years would diminish College's ability to meet its academic objectives.
-We mitigate this risk by investing time and energy in cultivating relationships and in nurturing the affection of the wider community.
-This helps to sustain and build the culture of giving amongst our friends and supporters.
+We mitigate this risk by investing energy and resource, through the work of the Master and the Development Office, in establishing and building relationships and in working to sustain the affection and engagement of the wider community.
+This helps to support and build the culture of giving amongst our friends and supporters.
+To help address this key need, the College will be adding a new appointment to its development staff in the coming year to create more fund-raising personnel resource.

-Governance arrangements do not work (responsibilities, powers, skillset, culture) The ability of College to make appropriate and timely decisions is dependent on the effective operation of College's governance processes.
+A failure in our governance arrangements (responsibilities, powers, skillset, culture)

+The ability of College to make appropriate and timely decisions is dependent on the effective operation of College's governance processes.
 We recognise the significance of this need and seek to support it by ensuring clarity in our structures and processes, clear induction, ongoing training where required and ongoing communication channels - informal and formal - that seek to be open and constructive.
+Potential conflicts of interest are managed by outsourcing key decisions relating to pay and benefits to our Audit, Risk and Remuneration Committee, which is externally chaired and with majority external membership.
+In the broader context of our project to revise our Statutes, and in recognition of the need to ensure that our governance arrangements are robust and fit for purpose for the responsible and effective governance of the College, the Governing Body will be reviewing governance across the coming year.